I tested 7 Parahelp alternatives to find the best AI support agent for 2026

 • This is not a self-serve tool.
 You have to go through a full sales and implementation process.

-• The price is custom-built for enterprise budgets, putting it out of reach for most small and mid-sized teams.
+• The price is tailored for enterprise budgets, making it more suited for larger organizations.

 • Pricing: Custom enterprise plans.